VertebrateResequencing/wr/.docs/reliable3/prompt.md

   **swallows** a read error, leaving an empty key (all ssh then fails).
 Log a warn when the key cannot be read.

+**CRITICAL finding (reproducer-proven, `wrdev.sh limit-stall-check`): §1 as scoped here DIAGNOSES but does NOT FIX the stall.** With the loud-logging fix applied, the stall reproducer still shows `scheduled=0 skipped=5000` — the phantom slots still accumulate and exhaust the limit; §1 only makes the failure visible so an operator can apply the operational `authorized_keys` correction. **Preventing the stall in code requires reclaiming lost jobs without depending solely on the ssh confirmation** — i.e. the currently-Reserved `1c` (scheduler-native / LSF-`bjobs` liveness check) and/or `1d` (bounded give-up that releases a lost job's limit slot after N failed confirmations).
+That is a reliability-semantics change (a released "lost" job whose runner was actually alive could double-run, so it interacts with the v0.36.5-lenient acceptance and the recovery window) and is therefore **/spec-writer scope, not /bugfix** — pursue it only if operational reliance on the `authorized_keys` fix + this loud warning is deemed insufficient (see Implementation path).

 ### 2. Stop over-provisioning runners — removes the flood that causes the churn
 ~95% of runners idle-exit; the manager requested `count=3313` for a 2000-limit group, and up to **13,271 runners summed across sibling groups in one rac cycle**